 International sales decreased by 35% year-on-year to US\$5,213 million in 2015.
 While sales to all regions fell, the breakdown by region changed compared with 2014.
 The proportion of sales to Europe rose by 5 pp year-on-year to 33% of consolidated revenues in 2015, due to higher sales volumes of pig iron, square billets, flat products and pellets.
-The share of sales to Southeast Asia fell by 5 pp year-on-year to 11% due to decreased selling prices of key products and lower sales volumes of flat products, slabs and pellets.
+The share of sales to Southeast Asia fell by 5 pp year-on-year to 11% due to decreased selling prices of key products and pellets.

-The contribution is to the gross EBITDA, before adjusting for corporate overheads and eliminations 1
+1 The contribution is to the gross EBITDA, before adjusting for corporate overheads and eliminations